Helping Hands International, Inc.

 We will also have the opportunity to:

-• Touring the local area
+• Tour the local area

-• Touring Guatemala City or Antigua.
+• Tour Guatemala City or Antigua

 Sunday: